Learn More About Educational Trusts

 Each individual in the United States has the ability to give away up to $12,000 per year to as many individuals as they choose without incurring any gift taxes.
 (The Gift Tax is a tax on the transfer of wealth from one person to another during the life of the person making the gift).
 Educational trusts can be established using those annual gift tax exclusion amounts, which means that the gifts to the Trust can be made without incurring gift taxes.
 Likewise, the interest and dividends generated on the trust assets after the gift is made are also exempt from gift taxes.

-In order for the Education Trust to qualify for the gift tax exemption provision, the Trust must be a Crummey Trust, which is discussed elsewhere on our website in more detail.
+In order for the Education Trust to qualify for the gift tax exemption provision, the trust must be a Crummey Trust.

 Parents and grandparents giving money to their minor children in an educational trust are often concerned that neither the parent/grandparent’s creditors nor the future creditors of the children have the ability to attack the money in the trust and receive payment for non-educational debts out of the trust.